jg-rp/liquid/docs/guides/custom-loaders.md

 # Custom Loaders

 Loaders are responsible for finding a template's source text given a name or identifier.
-Built-in loaders include a [FileSystemLoader](../api/filesystemloader), a [ChoiceLoader](../api/choiceloader) and a [DictLoader](../api/dictloader).
+Built-in loaders include a [FileSystemLoader](../api/filesystemloader), a [FileExtensionLoader](../api/FileExtensionLoader), a [ChoiceLoader](../api/choiceloader) and a [DictLoader](../api/dictloader).
 You might want to write a custom loader to load templates from a database or add extra meta data to the template context, for example.

 Write a custom loader class by inheriting from `liquid.loaders.BaseLoader` and implementing its `get_source` method.
 Then pass an instance of your loader to a [liquid.Environment](../api/Environment)